 The Master of Arts degree in Teaching English to Speakers of Other Languages (TESOL) includes the four courses prescribed by the Arkansas Department of Education for ESL endorsement within a flexible degree program.
 The MA in TESOL can enhance the credentials of K-12 teachers, prepare students for careers in post-secondary teaching in the United States or overseas, and serve as a foundation for doctoral-level studies.

 Students who complete the MA in TESOL should be able to:

-- Generate writing that demonstrates as advanced ability to analyze and synthesize.
+Generate writing that demonstrates an advanced ability to analyze and synthesize.
+Conduct original research.

 Applicants who fail to meet all of the departmental requirements may be accepted conditionally provided the deficiencies are completed prior to the completion of twelve (12) semester hours of graduate work.

 Applicants who fail to meet the grade-point requirement specified for unconditional admission may be admitted conditionally to enroll for a maximum of twelve (12) semester hours.
 If a student was admitted conditionally based on grade point average, the condition will be met if upon completion of twelve (12) semester hours a cumulative grade point average of 3.00 or better is achieved.

 The director of the program will assign a faculty advisor to each student admitted to the degree program.
 The advisor will assist the student in the design of a curriculum of study that leads to the fulfillment of degree requirements.
 Subsequently, the academic advisor, the Department Graduate Committee, and the Graduate College monitor the student's progress through the program.
 It remains, however, the student's responsibility to understand and to satisfy all degree requirements.

 The satisfactory completion of the following 30 semester hours of graduate work.

 TESL 5023 or ENGL 5023 Second Language Acquisition*